-Destination NSW is a statutory authority and is governed by an independent chairman and a Board of Management.
+Destination NSW is governed by an independent chairman and a Board of Management.

-The Minister directs Destination NSW in accordance with the Destination NSW Act 2011 and the NSW Government is represented on the Board by the Director-General of Department of Trade and Investment, Regional Infrastructure and Services (DTIRIS).
+The Minister directs Destination NSW in accordance with the Destination NSW Act 2011 and the NSW Government is represented on the Board by the cluster Secretary.

 Board Member Details